rashidsuleymanov/api.onlyoffice.com/site/pages/Docs/Docs API/Get Started/How It Works/Mobile integration/index.md

    The full code for **PreviewController** can be found [here](https://github.com/ONLYOFFICE/editors-webview-ios/blob/ad146259742d0cecb7b10e67e19b4594730663e0/EditorWebViewDemo/PresentationLayer/UserStories/Editor/PreviewController.swift).

+## Android

 In this section, we will look at the integration process via [WebView](https://developer.android.com/reference/android/webkit/WebView) using the mobile demo sample for Android which is available on [GitHub](https://github.com/ONLYOFFICE/editors-webview-android).

 ## Integration based on the ONLYOFFICE test sample

-This example demonstrates how to integrate ONLYOFFICE mobile web editors with the ONLYOFFICE [test or DMS sample](/editors/demopreview).
+This example demonstrates how to integrate ONLYOFFICE mobile web editors with the ONLYOFFICE [test or DMS sample](../../Language-specific%20examples/index.md).

 ![Android integration via test sample](/assets/images/editor/android-test-sample.png)